Amazon Echo: Echo Look

 In April 2017, the Amazon Echo Look was introduced as a camera with Alexa built-in, for US$20 more than the first-generation Echo.
 The device can provide artificial intelligence outfit recommendations, take photos, and record videos; in addition to the features available on the Echo.
 It offers Amazon Alexa's key feature plus a camera to take full-length photos and 360-degree videos with built-in AI for fashion advice.
 As a consumer product, it helps catalog users' outfits and rates their looks based on "machine learning algorithms with advice from fashion specialists.

 The device was initially only available for purchase by invitation-only in the U.S. However, it became generally available on June 6, 2018.
 Three years later, Echo Look owners received an email from Amazon stating that the device would soon stop working, because Amazon was discontinuing production and sales of the device.
-Echo Look owners had a device that they could not use.
+Echo Look owners then had a device that they could not use.

 Echo Show

 In May 2017, Amazon introduced the Echo Show, which features a tactile 7-inch liquid-crystal display screen that can be used for playing media, making video calls (5 MP front camera), and other features.
 The Echo Show was offered for purchase at a price of $229.99 on June 28, 2017, and was initially only available in the U.S.

 A second generation of the Echo Show was unveiled at an Alexa-themed product event by Amazon on September 20, 2018, for release the following month.
-The new device has a 10-inch touchscreen, improved speakers, and mesh casing.
-Amazon has released three additional sizes of the Echo Show making them available in 5-, 8-, and 15-inch displays.
-These devices broke the traditional naming mechanism of naming strictly on generation.
-They are known as the Echo show 5, Echo Show 8, and Echo Show 15.
+The new device has a 10 inch (250mm) touchscreen, improved speakers, and mesh casing.
+Amazon has released four additional sizes of the Echo Show making them available in 5, 8, 15, and 21-inch displays.
+These devices broke the tradition where numbers indicate which generation the device belongs to.
+They are known as the Echo Show 5, Echo Show 8, Echo Show 15, and Echo Show 21.